MikeBlyth/emailer/README.md

 *   `PDF_FILE`: Path to the PDF attachment.
 *   `HTML_FRAGMENT`: Path to the HTML message body fragment.
 *   `EXCEL_FILE`: Path to the Excel contact list.
+*   `TEST_EMAIL`: The email address used for testing (can be set in `.env`).

 ## How HTML is Constructed

-The `build_html_body` function (not explicitly shown in the provided `send_email.rb` but implied by its use) is responsible for assembling the final HTML.
-It likely:
+The `build_html_body` function is responsible for assembling the final HTML for your email.
+It performs the following actions:

 1. Reads the content of `message_fragment.html`.
-2. Replaces `{{NAME}}` (or similar) placeholders with the recipient's first name.
+2. Prepends a personalized salutation (e.g., "Hi [Recipient's First Name],").
-3. Inserts the `inline_cid` for the header photo.
+3. Embeds the header photo.
+The `photo_url` argument it receives is either:
+    *   A direct file path (e.g., `header_photo.jpg`) when generating a local preview.
+    *   A `cid:` URL (e.g., `cid:header_photo`) when sending an email, linking to the inline attachment.
 4. Includes the `DOC_LINK`.

-Ensure your `message_fragment.html` is structured to correctly use these injected values.
+Ensure your `message_fragment.html` is structured to correctly integrate with this prepended content and embedded image.